alexhaydock/alexhaydock.github.io/_posts/2020-01-14-docker-privilege-escalation.md

 But it gets worse.
 In those three weeks, I kept building on this playbook; tweaking it, adding roles, adding tasks, and, crucially, deploying it to production systems... and tweaking it, and building upon it, and deploying it some more.
 Until -- as I realised with a rush of horror -- I had pushed this broken change to almost every system I manage.

 For readers who have never met me in real life -- and have thus been spared the chore of hearing long rants about how amazing Docker is and how everything should be in containers -- I feel like it might be much needed context to explain that I _love_ containers.
 I love the idea of stateless, idempotent systems and infrastructure as code that makes scaling up and down a dream and migration nearly effortless.
 So I end up running pretty much _everything_ in containers.
 Normally, this works like a dream.
 But today it had been my downfall.
-The only system which had been spared from the broken config push was a single lonely Raspberry Pi connected to my stereo that does nothing but play music.
+Basically all of my systems use containers, so basically all of my systems were targeted by this playbook.
+Indeed, the only system which had been spared from the broken config push was a single lonely Raspberry Pi connected to my stereo that does nothing but play music.

 Okay, no problem.
 We can still fix this.
 We might not be able to use `sudo`, but we can still `su` to `root` with the root password and sort everything back out, right?